rjohnsen/threathunting-book/content/basics/definition.md

 This public preview offers a glimpse of upcoming content.
 Please note that the content may be subject to change without prior notice as I continue to develop this site.
 {{% /notice %}}

+If you inquire about "threat hunting," you are likely to encounter a wide range of interpretations, comparable to the multitude of stars in the night sky.
+One Security Operations Center (SOC) might claim to engage in threat hunting, yet upon closer examination, their activities may be confined to validating Indicators of Compromise (IOCs).
+Conversely, another SOC might describe their approach as centered around crafting detection rules informed by threat intelligence.
+In this article, I aim to provide a comprehensive explanation of threat hunting, distinguish it from detection engineering, elucidate its importance, explore various methodologies of threat hunting, and more.
+My primary objective is to establish a foundational framework for conducting effective threat hunts and to outline the essential knowledge needed to excel in this role.

 ## Definition

+Several companies and researchers have attempted to define the concept of threat hunting.
+Among these, Cyborg Security, established in 2019, stands out as a leading authority.
+Comprising a team of experienced threat hunters, threat intelligence analysts, and security researchers based in North America, Cyborg Security has played a pivotal role in popularizing and democratizing threat hunting through initiatives such as free training programs.
+Their collaboration with Intel471 in 2024 further underscores their influence in the industry.
+Here is how Cyborg Security defines threat hunting:

 > Threat hunting is an iterative and proactive process whereby threat hunters seek out anomalous activity, artifacts, and
 > behaviors within an environment with the objective of identifying previously unknown and undetected threats.
 This definition has